 Want to roll up your sleeves during the holiday season and do some volunteering with your family – but you’re not sure what to do or where to start?
 We’ve got you covered!
-As food banks find new ways to keep food on the table for people in response to the pandemic, there are plenty of opportunities to volunteer while staying safe.
-It’s a great way to make an impact as a family, feel good about doing good, and start a new tradition!
+Volunteering is a great way to make an impact as a family, feel good about doing good, and start a new tradition!
+Follow these steps for a volunteer experience your family won't forget.

 1. Contact your local food bank for holiday volunteering opportunities